Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2023-10-12: Complete transliterator mappings for all vowel forms
 - 2023-10-12: Add basic unit tests for normalizer homophones
 - 2023-10-12: Optimize character replacer logic using dict lookup
+- 2023-10-13: Add test cases for word and sentence tokenization